symmy596/Advanced_Practical_Chemistry_Teaching/LESSONPLAN.md

 ### Week 3 - Defect Chemistry

-No material is without defects.
-There are two main types of defect that exist in materials - Frenkel and Schottky defects.
+As with people, no material is without defects.
+There are two main types of defect that exist in materials,
-- Frenkel Defect = Interstitials
-- Schottky Defect = Missing formaula unit
+- Frenkel defects -- an atom is displaced in the lattice to an interstitial site; creaing a vacancy,
+- Schottky defects -- a formula unit is missing from the lattice, creating (usually) a pair of vacancies.

-In week 3 students will introduce Frenkel and Schottky defects to the CaF<sub>2</sub> configuration from week 2.
-They will determine how these defects affect the tranpsort properties of the material.
-This will be the first week that does not include tutorials, the students will begin to use what they have learned in the first 2 weeks and begin to design their own simulations.
+Week 3 will see the students introducing Frenkel and Schottky defects to their CaF<sub>2</sub> configurations from the previous week.
+They will determine the effect that these defects have on the transport properties studied previously.
+In this week the students are expected to apply the skills that they have learned in Weeks 1 and 2 to design their own simulations.

 #### Learning Outcomes

-- Understand Frenkel and Schottky defects
+- Undestanding of the nature of Frenkel and Schottky defects.
+- Rationisation of the effect that such defects have on the transport properties of a material.

 #### Lesson Plan

-- Add cation Frenkel defects to CaF<sub>2</sub> and vary the concentration - How do Frenkel defects affect the transport properties
-- Add Schottky defects to CaF<sub>2</sub> and vary the concentration - How do Schottky defects affect the transport properties.
+This process of this week ultimately lays with the student.
+However, the expectation is that the students will add cation Frenkel defects to the CaF<sub>2</sub> in different quantities assessing the impact on transport properties.
+The same will then be conducted with Schottky defects.

 #### Assesment